tpb1908/CWDoc/doc_gen.md

 The crash information contains the full stack trace as well as information about the device on which the crash occured.

 ![Device info](http://imgur.com/tPfFzWS.png)

+## Markdown

+As GitHub uses Markdown throughout its content, a method for displaying Markdown must be implemented before the creation of the rest of the user interface.

 ## User Activity